 D. The Attendance Office will keep a record of each student's tardies.

 E. For emergencies, students may be excused from each class twice per semester to go to the restroom.
 A tardy will be counted after the second pass to the restroom.

 Five (5) tardies-five (5) hours detention hall

-Students will receive a three (3)day suspension for each five (5) tardies over fifteen tardies.
+Students will receive five (5) days In School Suspension for each five (5) tardies over fifteen tardies.